payjoin/payjoindevkit.org/docs/index.md

 <div class="feature">
 <h3>PSBT Purity</h3>

 Standard Partially Signed Bitcoin Transaction support and an internet connection is all you need to Payjoin.
-No fancy transaction parsing or pigeon-holed wallet architechture required.
+No fancy transaction parsing or pigeon-holed wallet architecture required.

 </div>
 <div class="feature">